wpmudev/shared-ui-react/packages/react-modal/README.md

 size | String | Modal's size. `sm`|`md`|`lg`|`xl`.
 <!-- renderToNode | HTMLElement or String | Value to be passed to the AriaModal's `renderTo` function.
 Controls where the modal is rendered into.-->
 firstSlide | String | For slider modals only.
-The `key` of the `modalContent` object that holds the first slide. useEscape | Hook or function | Pass it in onLoad event with closeFunction, this will handle the Close Modal Action on click of an ESC.
+The `key` of the `modalContent` object that holds the first slide. useEscape | function | Pass it in onLoad event with closeFunction, this will handle the Close Modal Action on click of an ESC.

 Plus everything from [aria-modal-react](https://www.npmjs.com/package/@justfixnyc/react-aria-modal), except `includeDefaultStyles` which is set to `false`.